wulfland/GitHubBootcamp/hol/08-Publish-docker-to-ghcr.md

 # 🔨 Hands-on: Creating and publishing a docker image to `ghcr.io`

+In this hands-on lab you will create a docker container and publishing it automatically to GitHub packages using GitHub Actions.

-1. Create a new repsitory `container-demo` and add a new file namend Dockerfile (without extension).
+1. Create a new repsitory `container-demo` and add a new file namend `Dockerfile` (without extension).
 Add the following content:

     ```dockerfile
     FROM alpine